Janis-ai/Janis-for-Botpress/README.md

 * [A Chatbot built with Botpress](https://botpress.io/)

 ##### Operational Dependencies:
-1. You'll need an API key from Janis and for each Chatbot a Bot Token.
-You can get both of those when you add Janis to Slack.
+1. You'll need an API key and a Client Key for your Chatbot.
+You can get both of those (free) when you add Janis to Slack.
 2. A Messenger and/or Slack module set up in Botpress.
-3. An account with an AI source if you want Janis to help you train your AI from Slack.
-Currently API.AI (http://www.api.ai) is supported with other sources like wit.ai on the roadmap.
-You'll also want to add the Botpress API.AI module.
+3. Janis can help you train your AI from Slack.
+Currently Dialogflow, formerly known as API.AI (http://www.api.ai) is supported.

 ### Installation
 Installing modules on Botpress is simple.
 By using CLI, users only need to type this command in their terminal to add Janis module to their bot.